jipuying/ai_agent/README.md

 ## 📂 Example Outputs

-Examples of processed Redfin listings, community analysis tables, and disclosure summaries are available in the [`examples/`](./examples) folder.
+Examples of processed listings, community analysis tables, and disclosure summaries are available in the [`examples/`](./examples) folder.

 ---